Ryse: Son of Rome: Gameplay and story

-The developers claim to have drawn much of the inspiration for the game's combat and tactics from "...the innumerable Roman campaigns that led to the modern concept of total war".
+The developers claim to have drawn much of the inspiration for the game's combat and tactics from "the innumerable Roman campaigns that led to the modern concept of total war".
 Fifteen hero level characters were given full motion capture with the same detail as Marius.
 Unlike Crytek's previous projects, the game is set in ancient Rome, a place which the developer thought was underrepresented in video games.
 The game also features different Renaissance-inspired imagery.
 In order to create an accurate environment, the team visited different locations in Rome.
 While the game is set in Rome, its story is not entirely historically accurate.
 Crytek described it as a "historical mash-up", in which the team selected their favourite historical events and put them together into the game.
+The game's music is composed by Borislav Slavov and Peter Antovszki, Crytek's in-house composers.
+The soundtrack development began in February 2013, right after the completion of Crysis 3.
+Slavov considered composing the music for Ryse a great challenge, as he had to compose 250 minutes of music within a short time frame.
+Crytek also hired an external composer, Tilman Silescu, to help compose the music for the game.

 Crytek contracted Ruffian Games to develop a competitive multiplayer mode for Ryse, but the feature was later cut from the final game.
 Despite that, a co-operative multiplayer mode was introduced, and tasked players to fight against waves of increasingly difficult human enemies.
 The team originally hoped to add sea battles and animals to the game, but after internal testing, these features were removed.
 An Xbox SmartGlass feature called the Challenge Editor was set to be introduced to the game after its launch.
 It allowed players to create custom challenges for the game's co-operative multiplayer.
 However, Crytek announced that the development of this feature had been ceased in February 2014.

-The game's music is composed by Borislav Slavov and Peter Antovszki, Crytek's in-house composers.
-Slavov had previously led the soundtrack development of Crysis 3 and Warface.
-The soundtrack development began in February 2013, right after the completion of Crysis 3.
-Slavov considered composing the music for Ryse a great challenge, as he had to compose 250 minutes of music within a short time frame.
-Crytek also hired an external composer, Tilman Silescu, to help compose the music for the game.